 Bluewater spearfishing is only meant for the competent diver and spearo, and you should always be extremely cautious while fishing in the blue.

 Chumming the water is a popular way to bring in big-game fish, although it can also bring in sharks and other large predators.
 Always have a spotter on the boat to help keep an eye out for potential dangers, and always keep your head on a swivel.
-Even after making a catch, large predators have been known to come in and take your kill.
-If a large shark or other predatory fish approaches you, it is advised to cut your kill free and leave it as a gift.
+Large predators commonly swoop in after a kill in an attempt at an easy meal.
+If a shark or other predatory fish approach you, cut your kill free and leave it as a gift.

 Choosing a Target Species